Kandy-IO/kandy-link-js-sdk-3.x/docs/kandy-doc.md

 ## sip

-The SIP Events feature allows an application to communicate with a SIP network integrated
-     with their Kandy Link instance.
+The SIP Events feature allows an application to communicate with a SIP network integrated with their Kandy Link instance.
 The SIP network may generate custom events intended for an application, which can be handled with the SDK's `sip` namespace.

 Usage of SIP Events is dependent on your Kandy Link instance.
 The types of SIP Events can be different based on configurations and components, often being part of a custom solution.
 As such, the SIP Events feature is presented in a generic manner to be flexible for any possible events.

 An example of a common SIP event is "SIP presence".
 When a user is connected to a SIP phone, the network may generate "phone presence" events when the user starts and ends a call (eg. 'On Call', 'Available').
 Applications can subscribe to receive these events for specific users.

 A SIP event may either be solicited or unsolicited.
 Solicited events, such as the "presence" example above, requires the application to subscribe for the event.
-See the [sip.subscribe API][51] for more information about solicited events.
+See the [sip.subscribe API][52] for more information about solicited events.
 Unsolicited events have no prerequisites for being received.

 ### subscribe

 Creates a subscription for a SIP event.

 A subscription is required to receive SIP notifications for solicited events.
-Before creating a SIP subscription, the service for the event type must have been provisioned as part of the user subscription using the [services.subscribe][20] API.
+Before creating a SIP subscription, the service for the event type must have been provisioned as part of the user subscription using the [services.subscribe][19] API.

 Only one SIP subscription per event type can exist at a time.
 A subscription can watch for events from multiple users at once.
-Users can be added to or removed from a subscription using the [sip.update][52] API at any time.
+Users can be added to or removed from a subscription using the [sip.update][53] API at any time.

-The SDK will emit a [sip:subscriptionChange][53] event when the operations completes.
-The [sip.getDetails][54] API can be used to retrieve the current information about a subscription.
+The SDK will emit a [sip:subscriptionChange][54] event when the operations completes.
+The [sip.getDetails][55] API can be used to retrieve the current information about a subscription.

-The SDK will emit a [sip:eventsChange][55] event when a SIP event is received.
+The SDK will emit a [sip:eventsChange][56] event when a SIP event is received.

-**Parameters**
+#### Parameters

--   `eventType` **[string][8]** The name of the SIP event.
+*   `eventType` **[string][8]** The name of the SIP event.
--   `subscribeUserList` **[Array][13]&lt;[string][8]>** The list of users to receive events about.
+*   `subscribeUserList` **[Array][13]<[string][8]>** The list of users to receive events about.
--   `clientCorrelator` **[string][8]** Unique identifier for a client device.
+*   `clientCorrelator` **[string][8]** Unique identifier for a client device.
--   `customParameters` **[Array][13]&lt;call.CustomParameter>?** Custom SIP header parameters for the SIP backend.
+*   `customParameters` **[Array][13]\<call.CustomParameter>?** Custom SIP header parameters for the SIP backend.

-**Examples**
+#### Examples

 ```javascript
 // Provision the service for the specific SIP event during user subscription.